 Our partner critics’ scores, combined, are a reliable measure for quality of each wine in each vintage.
-We analyse ratings from three of the most respected wine critics in the world – Jancis Robinson, Antonio Galloni and Neal Martin (Vinous), Bettane+Desseauve, Jasper Morris for Burgundy, Jeannie Cho Lee and Ella Lister (Le Figaro).
+We analyse ratings from seven of the most respected wine critics in the world – Jancis Robinson, Antonio Galloni and Neal Martin (Vinous), Bettane+Desseauve, Jasper Morris for Burgundy, Jeannie Cho Lee and Ella Lister (Le Figaro).

 We take the critics’ minimum and maximum wine ratings and spread these back out over our entire scale.
 As each wine critic scores differently (not just on a different scale), we also account for the frequency of ratings and normalise scores for fair comparison across a 100-point score scale.
 Each critic is weighted equally.

 The longest-lived wines are widely accepted to be the finest wines, so we use ageing potential in our quality assessment, applying a modest weighting.

 We take the average length of our partner wine critics' suggested drinking windows for each vintage, updating the drink-to date as they re-taste.

 Measuring the number of searches on the world's most visited wine site, Wine-Searcher, provides a unique insight into a wine's real consumer demand.

 We look at the three-month rolling average of searches for each wine, relative to the average change in searches across all wines.
 This is expressed as a ranking of the 5,000+ wines covered by Wine Lister.

 A fine wine’s prestige and clout on the international market is shown by its presence in the world’s top restaurants.

 We have scoured the world's top wine lists from Michelin-starred restaurants, 50 Best Restaurants, and World of Fine Wine Best Wine List restaurants, in order to ascertain global brand presence for each wine.
 As well as breadth across establishments, we also take into account the depth of a wine’s presence within each list, in terms of number of vintages and bottle formats.